PMI reveals three trends in feed additives

 About PMI

-PMI develops innovative combinations of animal feed additives that optimise performance in poultry, swine, dairy and beef cattle by supporting nutrient utilization and gut health.
+PMI develops innovative combinations of animal feed additives that optimise performance in poultry, swine, dairy and beef cattle by supporting nutrient utilisation and gut health.
 Working with feed nutritionists, manufacturers, veterinarians and producers, PMI harnesses the interactions between feed additives to deliver value, efficacy and strong results.
 Through a comprehensive, innovative approach crossing component verticals, species and geographies, PMI leverages the most advanced ingredients and technologies to develop products that perform.
-To learn more about PMI and its products, click here.
+To learn more about PMI and its products, visit pmiadditives.com.